-5. Rule 15c2-12(f)(3) requires that a final official statement set forth any instances in the previous five years in which an issuer of municipal securities, or obligated person, failed to comply in all material respects with any previous continuing disclosure undertakings.

-6. Respondent acted as either a senior or sole underwriter in a number of municipal securities offerings in which the official statements essentially represented that the issuer or obligated person had not failed to comply in all material respects with any previous continuing disclosure undertakings.
+- 5. Rule 15c2-12(f)(3) requires that a final official statement set forth any instances in the previous five years in which an issuer of municipal securities, or obligated person, failed to comply in all material respects with any previous continuing disclosure undertakings. - 6.
+Respondent acted as either a senior or sole underwriter in a number of municipal securities offerings in which the official statements essentially represented that the issuer or obligated person had not failed to comply in all material respects with any previous continuing disclosure undertakings.
 In fact, certain of these statements were materially false and/or misleading because the issuer or obligated person had not complied in all material respects with its previous continuing disclosure undertakings.
-Among the offerings in which the official statements contained false or misleading statements about prior compliance were the following:

-• 2011 and 2013 negotiated securities offerings in which an issuer failed to disclose that since 2009 it had not filed any annual financial reports that it had previously undertaken to make, and failed to file required notices of late filings.

-7. Respondent failed to form a reasonable basis through adequate due diligence for believing the truthfulness of the assertions by these issuers and/or obligors regarding their compliance with previous continuing disclosure undertakings pursuant to Rule 15c2-12.
+Among the offerings in which the official statements contained false or misleading statements or material omissions about prior compliance were the following: - A 2013 competitive securities offering in which an obligor failed to disclose that it filed, just prior to the offering, an audited financial report on the MSRB's Electronic Municipal Market Access system 773 days late, and failed to file a required notice of the late filing; - A 2011 competitive securities offering in which an obligor made no statement regarding its prior compliance and thereby failed to disclose that it filed an audited financial report 45 days late, failed to file required operating data for two consecutive years, and failed to file required notices of late filings for each of those; and - A 2011 competitive offering in which an obligor failed to disclose that it failed to file operating data for two consecutive years it had previously undertaken to make, and failed to file required notices of late filings for each of those. - 7.
+Respondent failed to form a reasonable basis through adequate due diligence for believing the truthfulness of the assertions by these issuers and/or obligors regarding their compliance with previous continuing disclosure undertakings pursuant to Rule 15c2-12.